// never run npm install on your machine again

 • 1Password env(s) you declared in the repo's .envrc$XDG_RUNTIME_DIR/dev-secrets (tmpfs)

-• Its own filesystem, fullydisposable. `machine rebuild` is cheap.
+• Its own filesystem, fullydisposable. machine destroy && machine up is cheap.

 what the VM cannot reach